joebumbulis/Take_Home_Clearhead/README.md

     ```

 * Primary issue: GETting the cart information from the home page of Vitamix.
 Tried running a GET request to both https://www.vitamix.com/ & https://www.vitamix.com/Shop/Shopping-Cart in order to see if JSON came back as a usable object.
 This didn't work.
-  * First tried a couple localstorage and cookies methods to no avail.
+  * First tried a couple localstorage and cookies methods to no avail, but the get hint became even more obvious in Case's email when he said I could GET the info.
   * Then tried different versions of GET requests from the home page: https://www.vitamix.com/
     Was able to retrieve helpful data using:
     ```$.ajax({